Starter level quiz about the long history of China.

 200 million

 The huge population of 200 million was the major factor in the decline of the Qing dynasty.
-There was insufficient food and infrastructure to support such large numbers of people.
+There was insufficient food and land to support such large numbers of people.

 Kublai Khan